patrickahase/room2.fm/README.md

 # Emoji Triangle
 - Is this useful still good design?
 Does anyone actually get something out of using it - especially if the time scale changes
 - Is equilateral the right answer?
-- Colour Ballance of the Y-Axis Gradient
+- Colour Balance of the Y-Axis Gradient

 # Lissajous Display